 Foreign Language — French & Spanish

-Students must have a minimum 3.25 GPA in their language major (French, Spanish or Romance Languages) and demonstrate Intermediate-Mid proficiency (or above) on the ACTFL scale in the language they plan to teach.
-Students will normally take the STAMP web-based proficiency test, but may demonstrate proficiency through other faculty-approved proficiency assessments.
-Students should contact the MAE Specialty director and arrange to take the proficiency test during the second semester of their junior year.
+Students must have a minimum 3.25 GPA in their language major (French or Spanish) and demonstrate Intermediate-High proficiency (or above) on the ACTFL scale in the language they plan to teach.
+Students will take the STAMP web-based proficiency test in the fall semester of the senior year through Truman’s Assessment and Testing Office.

-Students scoring below Intermediate-Mid should develop a language proficiency plan which may include additional coursework, study abroad, or independent study, and submit this plan for approval to the MAE specialty director.
-The student must retake the assessment and score at the Intermediate-Mid level before applying for admission.
+Students scoring below Intermediate-High will work with the MAE specialty director in his/her language to develop a language proficiency plan, which may include additional coursework, study abroad, or independent study.
+This plan must be approved by the MAE specialty director.
+After completing the language proficiency plan, the student must retake the STAMP assessment and score at the Intermediate-High level before applying for admission to the MAE.